-The following year two scholarships were given and the amount awarded increased.
-In 1970 resolutions were adopted allowing the Education Committee to decide on the size of the scholarships (minimum $100.00), as our income was dependent on our fundraising results.
+The following year two scholarships were given, and the amount awarded increased.
+In 1970 new resolutions allowed the Education Committee to decide on scholarship amounts (minimum $100.00), as our income was dependent on our fundraising results.

-By 1971 the Scholarship awards were given for $500.00 each.
-In the spring of that year it was agreed by the membership to include neighboring schools, those which students in the Carrollton, Farmers Branch and Addison area attended.
-In 1973 The Civic League expanded our philanthropy to students in all areas of education.
+In 1971 individual scholarship amounts increased to $500.00 and eligibility expanded to include students living in Carrollton, Farmers Branch and Addison.
+In 1973 The Civic League expanded our philanthropy to students pursuing all areas of education.

-The Civic League Foundation, Inc. has given out more than $2 million in scholarships to students from Addison, Carrollton and Farmers Branch to help young people achieve their educational goals.
+The Civic League Foundation, Inc. has awarded more than $2 million in scholarships to students from Addison, Carrollton, and Farmers Branch to help young people achieve their educational goals.